M-Croghan/CSNotebook-Interview-Prep/README.md

 :ballot_box_with_check: [Which keyword is used to print the text on the screen?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-which-keyword-is-used-to-print-the-text-on-the-screen)
 :ballot_box_with_check: [What is the use of the blur function?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-is-the-use-of-the-blur-function)
 :ballot_box_with_check: [What is variable typing?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-is-variable-typing)
-:ballot_box_with_check: [How to find an operating system in the client machine using JavaScript?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-how-to-find-an-operating-system-in-the-client-machine-using-javascript)
 :ballot_box_with_check: [What are the different types of errors in JavaScript?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-are-the-different-types-of-errors-in-javascript)
 :ballot_box_with_check: [What is DOM in JavaScipt?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-is-dom-in-javascript)
 :ballot_box_with_check: [What is the use of the Push method in JavaScript?](https://github.com/M-Croghan/Interview-Prep/blob/main/JavaScript.md#scroll-what-is-the-use-of-the-push-method-in-javascript)